Get notified of page updates

 The American Society of Clinical Oncology (ASCO) is the largest organization for healthcare professionals who specialize in cancer.
 The theme of ASCO’s 2024 annual meeting was “The Art and Science of Cancer Care: From Comfort to Cure.”
 This theme refers to the role of palliative or supportive care in cancer care.
 In her keynote address, ASCO President Dr. Lynn Schuchter focused on providing support to people with cancer and their caregivers in a more holistic way.

-Dr. Schuchter said, “By the art of care, I mean the human side of cancer medicine: engaging with patients and their families with deep compassion and understanding, weaving in supportive or as an integral part of treatment as we try to achieve the best possible outcome for our patients.”
+Dr. Schuchter said, “By the art of care, I mean the human side of cancer medicine: engaging with patients and their families with deep compassion and understanding, weaving in supportive or palliative care as an integral part of treatment as we try to achieve the best possible outcome for our patients.”

 Comfort is key

 During her address, Dr. Schuchter noted that comfort requires communication.
 Doctors and other providers need to be able to talk with patients honestly and respectfully about their diagnosis and prognosis while also ensuring the patient’s comfort.
-One way that doctors can achieve this is by addressing barriers that may prevent patients from receiving early .
+One way that doctors can achieve this is by addressing barriers that may prevent patients from receiving early palliative care.

-Misunderstandings about patients receiving include the following:
+Misunderstandings about patients receiving palliative care include the following:

 • Patients may misunderstand their situation or prognosis.
 For example, people with advanced cancer that no longer responds to treatment may have a false hope that they will be cured.

-Dr. Schuchter explained, “These types of misunderstandings can cause patients to decline services until quite late.
+Dr. Schuchter explained, “These types of misunderstandings can cause patients to decline palliative care services until quite late.
 Importantly, these conversations must be had repeatedly over a span of time, so that patients can cope with the information and to best allow for advance care planning.”

 Technology can help